Buzz and Boomer

 Buzz and Boomer are the official mascots of the Winnipeg Blue Bombers.

 2 large blue-coloured birds, Buzz and Boomer made their debut in 1984 at Winnipeg Stadium.
 Upon their inception, they quickly became fan favorites.
-The two birds are now found at IG Field the Winnipeg Blue Bombers new home stadium.
+The two birds are now found at Princess Auto Stadium, the Winnipeg Blue Bombers new home stadium.
 During the offseason, they usually appear at various events on behalf of, or hosted by, the Blue Bombers organization.